h-bails/whack-a-prawn/README.md

 ## __Features Left to Implement__

-- __Increase difficulty as score increments__
-    - I spent many hours messing around with setInterval and setTimeout in an effort to increment the prawns' speed (and thus the game's difficulty) as the score increased.
-Unfortunately I was not able to implement this by the time the project was due, but hopefully in future!

 - __Cursor drop and smash__
     - I'd like to add a cursor effect where a little smash animation appears when a mole is hit.
 I have added the image in the [assets folder](./assets/images/cursor-smash.png), but unfortunately did not have time to implement before project hand-in.